Mursith/DeepStyle/README.md

 ## "No locks available" issue

-In case you get this error, pls set the `HDF5_USE_FILE_LOCKING` env var, for instance, at the beginning of your script:
+In case you get this error, you can set the `HDF5_USE_FILE_LOCKING` env var, for instance, at the beginning of your script:

 ```python
 import os